Call Toll Free in the US: 1-800-419-4601

 That’s right!
 Scholarship applications often require an essay, too.

-Don’t worry: Follow these 10-step for writing a scholarship essay that will help pay for your college costs.
+Don’t worry: Follow these 10 steps on how to write a scholarship essay that could help pay for your college costs.

 Never underestimate the power of a strong introduction.
 Look at these two examples of introductory lines.
 Can you can spot the difference?

 Example #1 is vague, impersonal and boring.
 But example #2 is personal, specific and intriguing.
 It leaves the reader interested and wanting more.